South Canberra

-South Canberra, or the Inner South, is a central district of Canberra, the capital city of Australia.
+South Canberra, or the Inner South, is a subdivision of Canberra Central in the Australian Capital Territory in Australia.

-South Canberra is located to the south of Canberra's city centre and is on the south bank of Lake Burley Griffin.
+South Canberra is separated from North Canberra by Lake Burley Griffin.
+The two subdivisions combined form the district of Canberra Central and share Civic as their central commercial area.

-It is one of the oldest parts of Canberra and is built in part in accordance to Walter Burley Griffin's designs.
-Unlike the later districts in Canberra that are built as separate satellite cities, South Canberra is only separated from North Canberra only by Lake Burley Griffin.
-The two districts combined form the district of Central Canberra and share Civic as their central commercial area.
+It is one of the oldest parts of Canberra and is built in part in accordance with Walter Burley Griffin's designs.